dxw/contracts/agreements/employment.md

     1. Details of dxw's discplinary and grievance procedures are published in the Playbook.

 20. ### Playbook
-    1. Further rules concerning your employment with us are contained in the _Working at dxw_ section of the Playbook, which forms a part of your contract of employment.
+    1. Further rules concerning your employment with us are contained in the _Working arrangements_ section of the Playbook, which forms a part of your contract of employment.
-    2. The _Working at dxw_ section of the Playbook will be varied by us from time to time.
+    2. The _Working arrangements_ section of the Playbook will be varied by us from time to time.
 We will give you notice of any such changes, which will be incorporated into your contract of employment from the date on which they are notified to you.

 <small>Version: 12th October 2016</small>